Do students have to be affiliated with a school in order to participate in the National History Bee and Bowl?

-Beginning in the fall semester of 2018 (date TBD), students will be allowed to take a free online qualifying exam at their school or under supervision at another location.
+Beginning in the fall semester until April 1, students will be allowed to take a free online qualifying exam at their school or under supervision at another location.
 Through this exam, students will qualify for the Regional Finals.
 Student finish at the Regional Finals will determine qualification for the National Championships.

-Students will be divided into 8th Grade, 7th Grade, 6th Grade, and 5th Grade and Younger.
+Students will be divided into 8th Grade, 7th Grade, 6th Grade, 5th Grade and Elementary(4th Grade and younger).
 For students who do not have a formally recognized grade, their division will be determined by their birth date.
 These dates are detailed on this Info for Homeschoolers page.

 No. Students must participate in their formally recognized grade, or in the absence of a formally recognized grade, their assigned grade based on their birth date as detailed on this Info for Homeschoolers page.
 In some rare cases, there may be an insufficient number of students participating in a division, necessitating having them participate in a combined division.
 However, their scores will still only be compared to those at their grade level for qualification and awards purposes.

 No prior experience is required, and we encourage all students to give it a try!
-We recommend that you do take a look at our US Academic Bee Rules Sheet to make sure your student understands the format so they are as prepared as possible before coming to a tournament.
+We recommend that you do take a look at our rules here to make sure your student understands the format so they are as prepared as possible before coming to a tournament.

 There is no limit to the number of students who may take the qualifying exam.
 Limits for the Regional Finals and National Championships are based on how many students qualify and register before the field cap is met.